markiyan-konyk/contact_archive_agent/README.md

-# Email Agent
+# Parsley Email Agent

 A personal, local email-writing assistant.
-It reads your Gmail (read-only), builds a SQLite store of who you talk to and what about, then uses that relationship context to help you draft relationship-aware emails with a local LLM. **Not** a generic email client — it never sends anything.
+Originally intended as a tool for my dad to simplify work for free.
+It reads your Gmail (read-only), builds a SQLite store of who you talk to and what about, then uses that relationship context to help you draft relationship-aware emails with a local LLM (using Ollama) or popular LLMs (OpenAI, Anthropic, Google) . **Not** a generic email client, it never sends anything automatically, **yet**.

 > Prototype.
 Single user, runs entirely on your machine.
 Your mailbox data
-> stays local and is gitignored.
+> stays local and if using local models or free gemini credits performs free

 ## How it works